prathmesh0717/Interview.md/Introduction.md

 # ${\color{red} \textbf{INTRO}}$

-hello sir good afternoon, my name is Gurudev Devkar. im currently residing in pune. i graduated from SRTM university with a degree in bachelor of commerce. since July 2022 i have been working in XYZ company, wherw i have gained extensive experience in devops methodologies, AWS and Linux system administration.
+hello sir good afternoon, my name is Prathmesh Karale im currently residing in pune. i graduated from SPPuuniversity with a degree in bachelor Business Adminitration. since April 2023 i have been working in EBOT TECHNOSOFT company, wherw i have gained extensive experience in devops methodologies, AWS and Linux system administration.

-In XYZ company my role particularly involed with working with operational part of devops. i specialize in bridging the gap between development and operational teams for faster software devlivery.
+In EBOT TECHNOSOFT company my role particularly involed with working with operational part of devops. i specialize in bridging the gap between development and operational teams for faster software devlivery.

 in the Devops i have hands on experience with various tools like git and GitHub for version control system where i have managed project locally with git functions like branching strategy, staging areas, code merging and rebasing also integrate git with CI/CD pipeline to code integration and deployment then i also used webhooks for automated the process of software delivery.